Boomrock/tanderwindex/replit.md

   - Identified and resolved file download system issue where test content was served instead of actual uploaded documents
   - Enhanced file upload/download system with proper logging and error handling for real document delivery
   - Fixed Content-Disposition header encoding for files with non-ASCII characters by using ASCII-safe filenames
+  - Updated project branding from "Windex-Строй" to "Windexs-Строй" across all headers, footers, and page titles

 ## User Preferences